tlwilliams895/gis-devops/src/walkthroughs/eslint-airwaze/index.rst

 Configure Airbnb Ruleset
 ------------------------

 As a final step before we run ESLint we should change one rule in the Airbnb ruleset.
-We have been using 4 spaces as whitespace in our JavaScript files thorughout this class, and Airbnb's ruleset only allows for 2 spaces as whitespace.
+We have been using 4 spaces as whitespace in our JavaScript files throughout this class, and Airbnb's ruleset only allows for 2 spaces as whitespace.

 We need to override this rule, because our specific team uses a different rule.
-Luckly we can change our ruleset anyway we see fit.
+Luckily we can change our ruleset any way we see fit.

 Open the ``.eslintrc.js`` file.
 Near the bottom you should have an empty "rules" section.
 Modify that section so that it looks like this: